rglaue/borgbackup_archive_purge/README.md

 done
 ```

+## Note about time period archiving

+The `borg-purge-archives` does not retain a certain number of daily, weekly,
+monthly, or yearly archives.
+Instead it retains these archives which fall
+within a certain keep range (time period) of days defined by `KEEP_*`
+variables.
+If a particular archive falls outside of a keep range (time
+period) of days, it is no longer considered for that keep range and will be
+purged.
+Within each daily, weekly, monthly keep range, the program looks for
+the archive on or closest to the preferred day of that keep range.

 ## Note about the purging process and candidate archives

 This program goes backwards in history, beginning the evaluation of archives
 with the newest.
-Currently, the program only evaluates archives within a
-period of time, and not based on a certain number of archives.
-Archives are
-purged that fall outside of any managed time period, and which are not the
-preferred archive.
-For daily time period, all archives are preferred.
-For
+For daily keep range, all archives are preferred.
+For weekly,
-weekly, monthly, and yearly archives, a preferred day is defined for the day
+monthly, and yearly archives, a preferred day is defined for the day
 that is desired to be kept within that time period.
 Other archives that are
 not the preferred may be kept as candidates until determined they do not
 satisfy the preferred day criteria.